sighupio/fury-getting-started/fury-on-gke/README.md

 Navigate to <http://grafana.fury.info> or click the Grafana icon from Forecastle.

-Fury provides some pre-configured dashboard to visualize the state of the cluster.
+Fury provides pre-configured dashboards to visualize the state of the cluster.
 Examine an example dashboard:

 1. Click on the search icon on the left sidebar.